nazarepiedady/sass-docs-pt/source/styleguide/code.html.md

     `sl-c-card--primary`.
 It can also be put on an element Example:
     `sl-c-card__header--large`.
 - Keep classes as flat as possible, and avoid nesting too deep.
-- Avoid using element selectors __unless__ you're using a wrapper utility to target everything inside (such as a class around a block of markdown or other longform text to style all its elements properly).
+- Avoid using element selectors __unless__ you're using a wrapper utility to target everything inside (such as a class around a block of markdown or other long form text to style all its elements properly).
 This is specifically for when it doesn't make sense to use classes.
 Be mindful when do this.
 We can give you feedback in a code review for instances like this.
 - For naming of variables, mixins, placeholder selectors, or classes, use the general-to-specific approach.
 See [this article][gts] for more details.
 - Write comma-delimited selectors on separate lines.

 [haml]:     http://haml.info/